enchant97/leo-lang/README.md

 - Indexes start from 0
 - Defined variables cannot change data-type
 - Variables have a global/local scope (when defined in a function or loop they are local)
+- When passing values into a function they can either be passed by reference or value, however some data-types must be passed by reference for example arrays

 ### Lang Info
 A "lang info" file can be included in each project which defines certain parameters for the compiler/interpreter.